msberends/AMR/index.md

 ----

 `AMR` is a free and open-source [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial properties by using evidence-based methods.
+It supports any table format, including WHONET/EARS-Net data.

 We created this package for both academic research and routine analysis at the Faculty of Medical Sciences of the University of Groningen and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
 This R package is actively maintained and free software; you can freely use and distribute it for both personal and commercial (but **not** patent) purposes under the terms of the GNU General Public Licence version 2.0 (GPL-2), as published by the Free Software Foundation.
 Read the full licence [here](./LICENSE-text.html).